onboard-miami/memestock-bot/README.md

 This is the memestocks discord squeeze bot.

 ## Issues
+Non-contributors can't assign labels, so just let me know which area your issue references.
-Make sure you're tagging issues correctly when filing them.
-Bug, enhancement, and discussion should be the main ones you use.
+Bug, enhancement, and discussion should be the main labels you use.

 ## Structure
 Index.js has the discord bot commands.